 Wreck diving is a popular but controversial activity not just on Lake Erie but around the world; just look at the ongoing debates over the commercialization of the Titanic.
 Looking through this exhibit made me think about the whole idea of “disaster tourism” and “grief tourism” or “dark tourism”.
 I have mixed feelings about these subjects.
 At least there aren’t many personal items here in the Atlantic section (aside from a pair of child’s boots and a few other items).
 Most of the artifacts on display are more impersonal, like ship pictures and a model of the ship, dining room dishes and the Atlantic’s bell.

-One of the most interesting facts I came across in the Port Dover Harbour Museum was the number of sailing vessels that used to ply the lake.
-Back in the 1800s there were about 5,000 small ships out at any time.
+Back in the 1800s there were about 5,000 small ships out plying this lake at any time.
 Today it’s more like 500 (but they’re much bigger).
 Five thousand!
 Can you imagine?
 What a traffic jam!
 The lake must have looked like downtown Toronto at rush hour.
 And we think of the past as a “quieter” time.

 Part of the museum, which juts out at the back, is made from a restored 1912 lake freighter.

 I was so fascinated by this structure that I asked curator Ian Bell about it.